 Pavement has shifted at the site of an ancient landslide that reactivated last winter on Oregon 213 – Cascade Highway South – Near South Eldorado Road in Mulino.

 ODOT developed a two-stage plan to address the landslide and the resulting pavement damage.
-Crews will return to project area this winter.
+Crews are currently working on the second phase of repairs.

 The first phase of repairs is complete --